keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/customization-homepage.md

 [**UsageConfig**](usage-customization.md) - Administrative configurations, such as whether to delete the drop when all keys are used.

+[**PublicSaleConfig**](sale-customization.md) - Configurations that allow the funder to create a public sale.
+Public sales are done by allowing users to add keys to the drop at a fee.

 The structure for all the configurations can be seen in the tree below.

 ## Drop Configuration Structure